Heroes for Dungeonquest

 Heroes for Dungeonquest is a supplement published by Games Workshop (GW) in 1987 for the fantasy board game Dungeonquest.

 Contents

-Heroes for Dungeonquest is the first expansion set for Dungeonquest, adding twelve new heroes with new mechanics and special abilities, and a handful of additional cards and tokens.
+Heroes for Dungeonquest is the first expansion set that was published for Dungeonquest, adding twelve new heroes with new mechanics and special abilities, and a handful of additional cards and tokens.
 Twelve metal miniatures from Citadel Miniatures were also included in the game.

 This is only an expansion and is not playable on its own; the original game is required for play.

 Publication history

 GW's Dungeonquest boardgame is an English-language translation of the Swedish game Drakborgen (Dragon Fortress) created by Jakob Bonds and Dan Glimne, and published by Alga AB in 1985.
 Alga released an expansion called Drakborgen II in 1987.
 GW published an English-language version of this expansion, but divided it into two supplements: